Self-similar scaling limits of non-increasing Markov chains: Introduction and main results

 for the Skorokhod topology on $\mathcal{D}$, where $Y$ is defined at (\ref{eq:2}). \end{theorem}

-A theorem by Lamperti \cite{Lamperticaract} shows that any c\`adl\`ag non-increasing, non-negative, self-similar Markov process (started from 1) can be written in the form (\ref{eq:2}) for some subordinator $\xi$ and some $\gamma>0$.
-In view of this, Theorem \ref{CvChain}, combined with Proposition \ref{sec:scaling-limits-non-3}, implies that every non-increasing c\`adl\`ag self-similar Markov process is the weak scaling limit of a non-decreasing Markov chain with rare large jumps.
+A theorem by Lamperti \cite{Lamperticaract} shows that any c\`{a}dl\`{a}g, non-increasing, non-negative, self-similar Markov process (started from 1) can be written in the form (\ref{eq:2}) for some subordinator $\xi$ and some $\gamma>0$.
+In view of this, Theorem \ref{CvChain}, combined with Proposition~\ref{sec:scaling-limits-non-3}, implies that every non-increasing, c\`{a}dl\`{a}g, self-similar Markov process is the weak scaling limit of a non-decreasing Markov chain with rare large jumps.